 - Match Apples to Apples - If you have been using a brand name detergent and are happy with the results but want to try the usually less expensive store brand, be sure that you are comparing apples to apples.
 The generic store brand is most often placed beside or directly below its brand name detergent equivalent.

-- Compare the Ingredients List - Whether you choose a premium laundry detergent like Tide, Persil or Wisk or a less expensive brand name like Arm & Hammer or Purex to compare with the store brand, always read the ingredients list.
+- Compare the Ingredients List - Whether you choose a premium laundry detergent like Tide or Persil or a less expensive brand name like Arm & Hammer or Purex to compare with the store brand, always read the ingredients list.
 Unfortunately, some name brands and many generic store brands do not give a complete listing on the container.
 You can often find the listings on the manufacturer's site.
 Unfortunately, many generic store brands do not provide the name of the product manufacturer or a complete ingredient list.
 I contacted The Kroger Company customer service to request the ingredient list for their Home Sense Advanced Clean laundry detergent and was told, "Unfortunately, this information is proprietary.
 I apologize I am unable to assist you."
 If someone in your home has chemical sensitivities or allergies, rely on a product that offers with full disclosure of ingredients.

 - Compare Actual Per Use Costs - Less expensive laundry detergents usually contain more water-to-cleaning-ingredients ratios.
 They may recommend a larger recommended amount per load that can actually cost more than the brand name detergent.